 - Road closures and site establishment.

-- Excavation of the station box and tunnels.
+- Piling and excavation of the station box and tunnels.

 - Structural works and entrance connections.

 - Track works and the installation of signalling, safety and communications systems.

 - Site remediation including landscaping and public realm works.

 - New road layout.